epi-sam/vmTools/style_guide.md

 - **Comments**: Reserve comments for code intent, not what the code does.
 Comments should explain why the code is written the way it is, not what the code does.
 If the code is not self-explanatory, rewrite the code to be more clear.
 - **Comma-separate lists/vectors on new lines with leading commas**: This makes lists easier to read and edit (SQL standard).
    - **Newline after `(` and `[`**: Except in `data.table` calls, by convention.
 Avoid hanging indentation.
    - **Align list elements**: Align lists by assignment operator, and names when possible.
-This makes lists easier to read.

 ```r